 As a design researcher and writer, I include design principles into the discussions of other disciplines and participate in holistic conversations about communication, policy and access to usable information.
 My decisions to present papers and choose to publish are consistent with this philosophy.
 I continually promote open exchanges and transparency in order to deconstruct the perception of what design is, what it can do and what it already does.
 The invitation and inter-connectivity that design has in humanities, government, social sciences and sciences has been inviting and welcoming.

-I serve on two international boards, the International Institute of Information Design (IIID) and Board of Governor for Communication Research Institute (CRI).
+I serve on the executive board of directors for three international associations, the International Institute of Information Design (IIID), Board of Governor for Communication Research Institute (CRI), and Design Network for Emergency Management.
 I have the opportunity to extend my design interests, research and practice as part of these international communities.

 IIID is based in Vienna, Austria and its main concern is to contribute to a better understanding within the human community with respect to cultural and economic issues by means of improved visual and other forms of communication.
 IIID believes that data transformed into high-quality information empower people to attain goals.
 In other words, how to get the right information, at the right time, to the people who need it, in a form they understand and enables them to achieve a specific outcome.
 Find out more at: www.iiid.net